Renugaa/prometheus/README.md

 `Localhost` is accessible from browser outside Docker.

-Grafana can be reached on http://localhost:3000/.
+Grafana can be reached on http://localhost:3000/, default user is `admin` and the password you set in the compose file `GF_SECURITY_ADMIN_PASSWORD=secure_pass`.
 Choose the datasource(Prometheus) and configure it like below.
+You can create dashboard based on what you want to monitor.

 ![](images/grafana.png)